Creative Directors

 Craig Francis

 Craig Francis (he/him) is a writer, director, illustrator, and multidisciplinary creator.
-His theatre productions have toured across Canada and the US, including Off-Broadway in both 2016 and 2019.
-A founding member of The 20K Collective, Craig co-created the family theatre productions Jungle Book and Twenty Thousand Leagues Under The Sea with Rick Miller, as well as the comedy Game of Clones.
-He co-created the play, comic book, and streaming Frankenstein with Miller and Paul Van Dyck.
-He's a producer, dramaturg, and production stage manager for Miller's solo trilogy BOOM, BOOM X, and BOOM YZ, in Canada, the US, France, and Taiwan.
-With Miller, Craig co-directed the workshop of the new Ben Wexler musical Blocked for TheaterWorksUSA, and upcoming projects include Andersen Fairy Tales and Rose Red.
-Craig is a mentor of emerging artists, and a speaker on LGBTQA2S+ issues.
-He performed improv comedy for a decade, including at Just For Laughs, and on TV for CBC, CTV and Showtime.
-The animated digital shorts he co-creates for Kidoons and not-for-profit organizations are seen by millions of viewers and installed in museums in five provinces.
-Craig lives in Montréal, has illustrated several books, and voiced animated series.
+His theatre productions have toured Canada and the US, including Off-Broadway in 2016 and 2019.
+A founding member of The 20K Collective, Craig co-created the shows Twenty Thousand Leagues Under The Sea, Game of Clones, Jungle Book, and HANS: My Life In Fairy Tales with Rick Miller; and FRANKENSTEIN: A Living Comic Book with Miller and Paul Van Dyck.
+He's a producer, dramaturg, and stage manager for Miller's solo trilogy (BOOM, BOOM X, and BOOM YZ) in Canada, US, France, and Taiwan.
+Upcoming projects include the plays CYNIC, The Time Machine, and The Turn of the Screw.
+Craig is a speaker on LGBTQ2S+ issues and a mentor to emerging artists, including co-authoring Redwood Avenue with Andrea Friesen.
+He has performed improv and sketch comedy with Just For Laughs, CBC, CTV and Showtime.
+Craig lives in Montréal, has illustrated books, and voiced animated series.
+Digital shorts he co-created with Kidoons and not-for-profit organizations are in museums in six provinces.

 Contact